crypt0potamus/stellar-cannacoin/readme.txt

 == Description ==

 Generate link and QR image to receive StellarCannaCoin donation.
-This is NOT official plugin of StellarCannaCoin and It is a community project made by love for StellarCannaCoin.
+This is the official plugin of StellarCannaCoin and It is a community project made by love for StellarCannaCoin.

 == Installation ==